 This morning begins with the Lost Sea adventure in touring the caverns and underground lake.
 You will learn about the caverns’ exciting history, including how the cave was once used by the Cherokee Indians and how the Confederate soldiers mined the cave for saltpeter for the production of gunpowder.
 They will also explain the fascinating geological development of the immense cavern rooms and rare formations.
-At the bottom of the cave, you will have a boat ride on The Lost Sea, America’s Largest Underground Lake.
+At the bottom of the cave, you will have a boat ride on The Lost Sea, America’s LArgest Underground LAke.
 The lake covering more than 4 acres, is recognized by the U.S. Department of the interior as a Registered National Natural Landmark.

 Continue to visit Ruby Falls, one of the most popular travel destinations in the southeast, a 145-foot high underground waterfall in a limestone cave at Lookout Mountain.
 Located atop Lookout Mountain, Ruby Falls is one of the most spectacular underground falls in the USA.
 Walk underground for 45 minutes in the rock crevasses through the limestone formations.
 Rock City is a true marvel of nature featuring massive ancient rock formations, gardens with over 400 native plant species, and breathtaking “See 7 States” panoramic views.
 Take an unforgettable journey along the Enchanted Trail where each step reveals natural beauty and wonders along the woodland path.
 Witness a 1000 ton rock above shape like an umbrella over you.
 (B/D)

 Time to head for the coast now, and the last stop in Alabama – Mobile, we’ll notice that famous style of French architecture that the old quarter of New Orleans is famed for, this is because Mobile was the original capital of French Louisiana.
-It was subsequently colonized by the British and then the Spanish, before joining the United States in 1813.
+It was subsequently colonised by the British and then the Spanish, before joining the United States in 1813.

-From Mobile, it’s time to leave Alabama and head west, into Mississippi.
+From Mobile, it’s time to leave ALabama and head west, into Mississippi.
 Biloxi is a Mississippi city on the Gulf of Mexico.
 It’s known for its casinos.
 Biloxi Lighthouse stands next to Biloxi Beach on the Mississippi Sound.
 The Maritime and Seafood Industry Museum offers exhibits on boatbuilding and seafood-processing.
 (B/D)